Sugarcane Top Borer

 The caterpillars pupate in a brown cocoon in a fold of a leaf of their foodplant.

 The adult moths are white, sometimes with a pale brown streak or a black dot on each forewing.
+The tip of the abdomen of the females has an orange tuft.

 The eggs are laid in groups on a foodplant leaf, and covered in brown hairs.